Bombing of Dresden: As an immoral act, but not a war crime

 Frederick Taylor told Der Spiegel, "I personally find the attack on Dresden horrific.
 It was overdone, it was excessive and is to be regretted enormously," but, "A war crime is a very specific thing which international lawyers argue about all the time and I would not be prepared to commit myself nor do I see why I should.
 I'm a historian."
 Similarly, British philosopher A. C. Grayling has described RAF area bombardment as an "immoral act" and "moral crime" because "destroying everything... contravenes every moral and humanitarian principle debated in connection with the just conduct of war", though Grayling insisted that it "is not strictly correct to describe area bombing as a 'war crime'."

 As a war crime

-According to Dr. Gregory Stanton, lawyer and president of Genocide Watch:
+According to Gregory Stanton, lawyer and president of Genocide Watch:

 Historian Donald Bloxham states, "The bombing of Dresden on 13–14 February 1945 was a war crime".
 He further argues there was a strong prima facie case for trying Winston Churchill among others and a theoretical case Churchill could have been found guilty.
 "This should be a sobering thought.
 If, however it is also a startling one, this is probably less the result of widespread understanding of the nuance of international law and more because in the popular mind 'war criminal', like 'paedophile' or 'terrorist', has developed into a moral rather than a legal categorisation".

 German author Günter Grass is one of several intellectuals and commentators who have also called the bombing a war crime.